1. Introduction to Vue, CDN and Flask with REST API¶

 - Ensure that the port specified in the Flask app (e.g.,

-) matches the port configured in theaxios_test
+5555) matches the port configured in theaxios_testmethod ofvue_test.html.

 Enable Developer Mode: